veka-server/ClaraVerse/README.md

 #### Windows
 - We recommend using the Docker version for best performance and security
-- If you need the native app: [Download .exe installer](https://github.com/badboysm890/ClaraVerse/releases/tag/v0.2.0)
+- If you need the native app: [Download .exe installer](https://github.com/badboysm890/ClaraVerse/releases/tag/v1.0.4)
+- **I dont have money for signing it 😢**

 ### 3. Web Version
 - [Try Clara Online](https://clara-ollama.netlify.app/)